oac-tree/oac-tree/doc/coreinstructions.rst

 Wait
 ^^^^

 Instruction node that returns SUCCESS after a given timeout.
+This instruction is **asynchronous** by default, but can be made synchronous by setting its `blocking` attribute to `true`.
+In this case, the instruction will block until the timeout is reached or it is halted.
 The `timeout` attribute is optional.
 When this attribute is not present, the instruction returns SUCCESS immediately.

 Attributes: